trentlarson/lives-of-gifts/src/markdown/opportunities.md

 ## Have money?

-- Money is easy to give: be sure to consider both short- and long-term consequences, and both local and global contexts That way you gain a balance of deep & close relationships alongside the benefits of wider but more shallow impact.
+- Money is easy to give: be sure to consider both short- and long-term consequences, and both local and global contexts.
+That way you gain a balance of deep & close relationships alongside the benefits of wider but more shallow impact.